 The job market has become much more competitive in the last few years.
 As companies cut back on labor to stay in business, education has become extremely important for employees who want to be more competitive in their current positions or want to transition into a new career.
 The level of competition for good jobs has made obtaining a certification or degree an absolute necessity.
 More people are returning to school than ever before.
 Many are choosing to obtain degrees online while others are returning to the campus to further their education.
-So which option is better?
-Let’s explore the pros and cons of both.
+But which option is better?
+Should you prioritize learning in person, or is online education fine?
+Let’s explore the pros and cons.

 Trends in Education

 Education has become one of the fastest-growing “businesses” in recent years.
 It seems like there is a new commercial every week for a new online university, technical, or school of business.
 Online education has become more popular in today’s fast-paced society.
 Online courses allow students to take courses from different states and even from different countries.
 I personally received my MPA from Troy University (Alabama) from the comfort of my home in Virginia.
 Some schools offer in-class courses, online courses, or hybrid courses.
 Hybrid courses are both in-class and online.
 These courses often have online classes one week and in-class sessions the next week.
 Some schools offer hybrid programs which include a mix of in-class courses, online courses, and hybrid classes.
 More Traditional schools or so-called “brick and mortar” institutions are offering more online courses in response to the surge of online universities.
 I was a little resistant to online courses.
 However, my job and family responsibilities made it a necessity to take online courses and it turned out to be the best option for me.